A Glug of Oil

 *Post updated August 2022*

-Rennie once launched a campaign called 'Cooking through the Decades' where they are challenging food bloggers to cook a recipe from Britain’s past or present over the past 100 years; from the 1920s to 2010.
+I was involved in a campaign called 'Cooking through the Decades' in which they challenged food bloggers to cook a recipe from Britain’s past or present over the past 100 years from the 1920s to 2010.

-I was allocated the 60s which is great as I was born in 1962 (oh my, I feel so old) but I do remember quite a bit about the 60s and especially the food we ate.
+I was allocated the 60s which is great as I was born in 1962 (oh my, I feel so old) but I do remember quite a bit about the 60s especially the kind of food we ate.

 Bacon and Onion Roly Poly

-The bacon pudding is made with suet pastry, bacon and onions and then rolled up like a Swiss roll (think suet dumpling with a bacon and onion filling) and steamed for about 2 and a half hours.
+The pudding is made with suet pastry, bacon and onions are added, and then you roll it up like a Swiss roll (think suet dumpling with a bacon and onion filling).
+It's then steamed for about 2 and a half hours.

-The dish Bubble and squeak came from the need to be thrifty in the Second World War or through economic factors; for example, in the 80s the privileged few increasing their disposable income allowed them to spend more on exotic foods.
+The dish Bubble and squeak came from the need to be thrifty during the Second World War.

 The 1960's